tztgracious/Jobify/docs/apis.md

 ### Description

 Allows users to save their target job preferences for a specific resume.
 This information can be used to tailor interview questions and recommendations.
+Users can also specify whether they want to submit answers via text or video format.

 ### Endpoint